 Want instant access to the full video?

-Bracing for hiring challenges in 2021?
-Of course you are, especially if you own a service company in the U.S., where there’s no end in sight to the skilled tech trade shortage and the burden of finding new recruits continues to grow.
+Bracing for hiring challenges in 2022?
+Of course you are, especially if you own a service company in the U.S., where there’s no end in sight to the skilled trade-tech shortage and the burden of finding new recruits continues to grow.